linux-system-roles/auto-maintenance/README.md

 The `configure_squid` directory stores the playbook that you can use to configure a Squid caching proxy server for caching RPM packages.
 The playbook copies the `squid.conf` file to the managed node.
-The `squid.conf` file onfigures Squid to use SSL Bump to cache RPM packages over HTTPS and does some further configurations required for RPM packages caching.
+The `squid.conf` file configures Squid to use SSL Bump to cache RPM packages over HTTPS and does some further configurations required for RPM packages caching.
 You can compare `squid.conf` with `squid.conf.default` to see what `squid.conf` adds.